-Skin is the largest organ on your puppy's body, and is the barrier between the outside world that keeps him safe.
-But injury, fungal or bacterial infection, bug bites and even pollens and molds can result in all sorts of skin problems.
-These articles describe the different kinds of skin problems, what they look like, how they're diagnosed and treated, including home care options you can perform at home.
+Skin is the largest organ on your puppy's body and is the barrier between the outside world that keeps him safe.
+But injury, fungal or bacterial infection, bug bites, and even pollens and molds can result in all sorts of skin problems.
+These articles describe the different kinds of skin problems, what they look like, and how they're diagnosed and treated—including home care options you can perform yourself.

 01 of 12